tkopadze2004/Fakeflix/README.md

 - **Angular 18**: Utilizes Angular 18 for the latest features and best practices in modern web development.
 - **User Authentication**: Secure login and registration functionalities managed through Firebase Authentication.
 Forms feature built-in validation (e.g., required fields, email format) as well as custom validators.
 Notably, a custom validator ensures password and confirmation password fields match, enhanscing the user registration experience and maintaining data integrity.
 - **Dynamic Banner**: The banner dynamically displays images generated through a random image service, adding visual interest and variability to the user interface.
-- **Movie Carousel**: A horizontally scrolling carousel of movie items with customizable settings for item width and scroll behavior.
+- **Customizable Movie Carousel**: A horizontally scrolling carousel that displays movie items with configurable options for item width and the number of items to scroll at once.
+This carousel allows for tailored settings to fit different design needs and scrolling behaviors.
 - **Movie Details Overlay**: Clicking on a movie item opens an overlay with detailed information about the selected movie, enhancing user interaction without page navigation.
 - **Responsive Design**: Ensures an optimal viewing experience on both mobile and desktop devices.
 - **Navbar with Logout feature**: Includes a navbar with an icon for logging out.
 Clicking this icon triggers a logout overlay where users can confirm their intention to log out.
 - **Route Guard**: Implements a route guard on the browse page to ensure that only authenticated users can access it, redirecting unauthenticated users to the login page.
-- **Real-Time Data Integration**: Connects to the TMDB API to fetch and display up-to-date movie information.
+- **Real-Time Data Integration**: Connects to the TMDB API to fetch and display up-to-date movie information.w
-- **Customizable Carousel**: Offers configurable options for item width, the number of items to scroll at once, and image base URL.
 - **Reactive Programming**: Uses RxJS for handling asynchronous operations and managing reactive data streams throughout the application.

 ## How It Works